SathyaBhat/sathyasays.com/content/posts/2012-06-04-chromes-active-extension-icons-in-omnibox-annoyance.md

 <!--more-->

-Why was it set so, I don&#8217;t know.
+Why was it set so, I don't know.
 Even more annoying is that the favicons of all active extensions on a page will now be placed in the Omnibox.
 As a result?
 My omnibox looks like this:<figure style="width: 600px" class="wp-caption alignnone">

 [<img class=" " title="Chrome Extension Omnibox" src="https://i.imgur.com/x8hGz.png" alt="Chrome Extension Omnibox"  />][2]<figcaption class="wp-caption-text">Click to view in full</figcaption></figure>

 Talk about useless clutter.
-I have filed a <a href="https://code.google.com/p/chromium/issues/detail?id=131006" target="_blank">bug for the second behaviour</a>, since I couldn&#8217;t find an existing bug which talks about this behaviour.
-Here&#8217;s a summary of the bug report:
+I have filed a <a href="https://code.google.com/p/chromium/issues/detail?id=131006" target="_blank">bug for the second behaviour</a>, since I couldn't find an existing bug which talks about this behaviour.
+Here's a summary of the bug report:

 > Chrome Version : 21.0.1155.2